Applications for 2026–2027 are open!

 How do I know which location I will attend?

-8th, 9th, 10th Grade: EBR students in 8-10th grade will be assigned to BRYC Downtown or BRYC Airline based on their school or home address.
+All students will be assigned to BRYC Downtown or BRYC Airline based on their school or home address.
 BRYC’s aim in making these assignments is to ease the burden of transportation for students and families.

 Can I request a specific location?

 Yes, but we cannot guarantee that we will be able to grant your request.
-Location assignments are based on grade level, the student’s home/school address, and class sizes.
+Location assignments are based on the student’s home/school address and class sizes.
 We will make every effort to ensure location assignments are not a burden for students and families.

 What if a family has students in different grade levels?